Health Savings Account (HSA)

 • Easy payments with a MetLife debit card: a single, smart card with mobile wallet abilities.

-• 24/7/365 account access through the secure, easy-to-use online portal and mobile app so you can quickly check your balance, research investments and track activity through MetLife's portal and mobile app.
+• 24/7 account access through the secure, easy-to-use online portal and mobile app to quickly check your balance, research investments and track activity.

-• Educational resource library and interactive planning tools and one-click answers to your benefits questions.
+• Educational resource library, interactive planning tools and one-click answers to your benefits questions.

 • Automatic payroll deduction of your pre-elected HSA contribution amount and automatic tax reporting of all contributions.